FAQ

 6.)
 Must pass the state examination

-• Usually they are on Tuesdays and Thursdays from 5:30pm to 8:30pm.
-Some cohorts may have a different schedule, so check the specific cohort info at the top of this page for your target cohort’s specifics.
+• Usually they are on Tuesday and Thursdays from 5:00pm to 8:00pm.
+Some cohorts may have a different schedule, but the specific class schedule will be visible on the application.

 • No, this program is fully online.
 You will need a computer and a stable internet connection to be able to participate fully in instruction.